 Here is a nice view of Capital District Transportation Authority’s brand new bus shelter on its new concrete pad with the protected bicycle lane passing behind the shelter and onto the I-787 “Frontage Rd.”

-These views looking south from Church St. (for the nearby St. John’s and “Dutch” churches) show the cycle track with a landscaped barrier.
+These views looking south from Church St. (named for the nearby St. John’s and “Dutch” churches) show the cycle track with a landscaped barrier.
 This is the likely end of South End Bikeway Connector construction for 2019.

 ~ The South End Connector Bikeway Route Description ~